southernkasaist/ga-system-design/README.md

 How to generate the dimension data is based on the configuration data specified by `Report Configuration Service`.

 The generated dimension data will be stored in dimension scheme in `Cassandra`, waiting for following processing to generate reports.

-## Report Data Processing Batch

-This is a batch job used to combine dimension data by aggregating required metrics into report data incrementally with short execution interval.

-How to generate the report data is based on the configuration data specified by `Report Configuration Service`.

-The generated report data will be stored in report scheme in `Cassandra`, waiting for querying.

 ## Report API Gateway